react-custom-projects/floating-button-npm-package/README.md

 ### `yarn commit`

-Add and commit your changes to git with commit messages which is used to add the correct package version.
+- Add and commit your changes to git with commit messages which is used to add the correct package version.
+- Pumps the package version using ***standard-version***

 ### `yarn build-storybook`